jollyblume/MarkingStore/README.md

     <marking-store-id>/<subject-id> = <array-of-places>

-**PersistStrategyInterface** is the mediator implementation required for a marking store to interact with a persistence layer.
+**StorageStrategyInterface** is the mediator implementation required for a marking store to interact with a persistence layer.
 Multiple strategies may be installed.
 If no strategies are installed, the marking store never persists anything and will return *[]* for any get.

-**InMemoryPersistStrategy** is included and can support diverse needs, but does not actually persist anything.
+**InMemoryStorageStrategy** is included and can support diverse needs, but does not actually persist anything.
 Extending it to support a strategy that persists to a user's session would be useful, but any more complicated should be defined in a separate library.

 **MarkingStoreShim** implements the **symfony/workflow** **MarkingStoreCollection** interface and is sometime refered to as the marking store in this README.